PiwikPRO/PPMS-PublicDocs/data_collection/web/javascript_tracking_client/api.rst

                 _paq.push(["setTimingDataSamplingOnPageLoad", 30]); // 30% of page views will be followed by a page performance measurement
                 _paq.push(["setTimingDataSamplingOnPageLoad", 100]); // 100% of page views will be followed by a page performance measurement

-        .. group-tab:: Tracker object
+        .. group-tab:: JavaScript Tracking Client object

             .. code-block:: javascript

-                tracker.setTimingDataSamplingOnPageLoad(0); // disables page performance data collection tracker.setTimingDataSamplingOnPageLoad(5); // 5% of page views will by followed by a page performance measurement, this is the default behavior tracker.setTimingDataSamplingOnPageLoad(30); // 30% of page views will be followed by a page performance measurement tracker.setTimingDataSamplingOnPageLoad(100); // 100% of page views will be followed by a page performance measurement
+                jstc.setTimingDataSamplingOnPageLoad(0); // disables page performance data collection jstc.setTimingDataSamplingOnPageLoad(5); // 5% of page views will by followed by a page performance measurement, this is the default behavior jstc.setTimingDataSamplingOnPageLoad(30); // 30% of page views will be followed by a page performance measurement jstc.setTimingDataSamplingOnPageLoad(100); // 100% of page views will be followed by a page performance measurement

     .. note::